silky/public_or_perish_talk/bam.md

 at a glance you can see it contains folders and files, updated at different times by perhaps different people.

-This collaboration was recognised as groundbreaking by Wired, and other news agencies.
+The HoTT collaboration was recognised as groundbreaking by Wired, and other news agencies.
 Even more interesting is that it is a very innovative project coming from well-established mathematicians at the IAS.